toidang92/toidang92.github.io/_posts/2016-09-30-ruby-on-rails-best-practices.md

 ## Use Index

 Database indexing is one of the simplest ways to improve database performance.
-The insert operation will become slower but will boost up fetching data which is more frequently used in web application.
+The INSERT or UPDATE operation will become slower but will boost up fetching data which is more frequently used in web application.

 ## Avoid dynamism